The Apple Watch is inching toward becoming a medical device

 The feature will turn on automatically for users 65 and over; younger people can activate it in the settings.
 "I can see kids buying one for their parents and grandparents," said analyst Patrick Moorhead of Moor Insights.

 But the Apple Watch still lacks one feature found in rival wrist gadgets: the ability to analyze sleep quality.
-Battery life in the new watch remains at 18 hours, meaning it needs a daily — or nightly — recharge.
+Battery life in the new watch remains at 18 hours, meaning it needs a nightly recharge.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.